- iOS 7.0+

 Example: Applying a Special Effect

 One possible use for effect nodes is to apply special effects to a node’s children, as shown in Figure 1.
 In this example, the effect node’s children are two sprites that provide lighting information.
-The effect node accumulates the effects of these lights, applies a blur filter to soften the resulting image, and then uses a multiply blend mode to apply this lighting to a wall texture.
+The effect node accumulates the effects of these lights, applies a blur filter to soften the resulting image, and then uses a multiply blend mode to apply this lighting to a texture.

 Here’s how the scene generates this lighting effect: